-We will need to use information from you and your medical records for this study.
+We will need to use information from you and from your and your baby's medical records for this study.
 This information will include identifiable data, such as name, initials, date of birth, NHS number and contact details (telephone number, email address, house address and postcode).
 We will keep any identifiable data collected for at least 10 years after the study has finished.

-In addition to identifiable data, the C-GULL Study will also collect demographic, health (hospital, GP), lifestyle, nutrition, housing, education, employment, social care and economic (income) information.
+In addition to identifiable data, the C-GULL Study will also collect demographic, health (hospital, GP, midwife / health visitor community), lifestyle, nutrition, housing, education, employment, social care and economic (income) information.
 A lot of this information will be obtained from the questions you will answer / questionnaires you will complete (self-reported data).
-However, we would also like to access health, education, social care and economic information that the NHS and government departments (Education, Health and Social Care, Work and Pensions) already hold about you.
+However, we would also like to access health, education, social care and economic information that the NHS and government departments (Education, Health and Social Care, Work and Pensions) already hold about you and your baby.
 This is called linked data and we would only do this with your permission.

 Data linkage in a longitudinal study such as the C-GULL Study means collecting information from different sources and using it to track the health and development of a person throughout their life.
 To link all this information together, identifiable information like their name and date of birth is used.
 This helps researchers to identify patterns in the data and understand what factors might contribute to them.
+Data linkage in a longitudinal study usually starts from when the person was born.